maliahavlicek/ci_mentor_insights/BACKEND_DEVELOPMENT_FLASK.md

 Here is a [Defect Tracking Template](https://docs.google.com/spreadsheets/d/1tYB4X4wTCNEW_Y1no3hsGbclh2bLokl_I5Ev3s5EuJA/edit?usp=sharing) you use as a starting point to track defects.
 Make a copy of the sheet to your own account and update the Features sheet to match your project.

+Again, you could use github issues to track you defects.
+Or write them up with markdown.

 ### Defects of Note
 Some defects are more pesky than others.
 Highlight 3-5 of the bugs that drove you the most nuts and how you finally ended up resolving them.